Endolith: Metabolism and survival

-As water and nutrients are rather sparse in the environment of the endolith, water limitation is a key factor in the capacity of survival of many endolithic microorganisms, many of those microorganisms have adaptations to survive in low concentrations of water.
-Besides, the presence of pigments, especially in cyanobacteria and some algae, such as; beta carotenes and chlorophyll help them in the protection against dangerous radiation and is a way to obtain energy.
+As water and nutrients are sparse in the endolith's surrounding environment, water limitation is a key factor in the capacity of survival of many endolithic microorganisms.
+Many of those microorganisms have adaptations to survive in low concentrations of water.
+Additionally, the presence of pigments, especially in cyanobacteria and some algae, such as; beta carotenes and chlorophyll help them to protect against dangerous radiation and act as a way to obtain energy.
 Another characteristic is the presence of a very slow reproduction cycle.
 Early data suggest some only engage in cell division once every hundred years.
-In August 2013 researchers reported evidence of endoliths in the ocean floor, perhaps millions of years old and reproducing only once every 10,000 years.
+In August 2013, researchers reported evidence of endoliths in the ocean floor, perhaps millions of years old and reproducing only once every 10,000 years.
 Most of their energy is spent repairing cell damage caused by cosmic rays or racemization, and very little is available for reproduction or growth.
 It is thought that they weather long ice ages in this fashion, emerging when the temperature in the area warms.

 Ecology

 As most endoliths are autotrophs, they can generate organic compounds essential for their survival on their own from inorganic matter.
 Some endoliths have specialized in feeding on their autotroph relatives.
-The micro-biotope where these different endolithic species live together has been called a Subsurface Lithoautotrophic Microbial Ecosystem (SLiME), or endolithic systems within the subterranean lithic biome.
+The micro-biotope where these different endolithic species live together has been called a subsurface lithoautotrophic microbial ecosystem (SLiME), or endolithic systems within the subterranean lithic biome.

 Endolithic systems are still at an early stage of exploration.
 In some cases its biota can support simple invertebrates, most organisms are unicellular.
 Near-surface layers of rock may contain blue-green algae but most energy comes from chemical synthesis of minerals.
 The limited supply of energy limits the rates of growth and reproduction.
 In deeper rock layers microbes are exposed to high pressures and temperatures.

 Endolithic fungi and algae in marine ecosystems

-Only limited research has been done concerning the distribution of marine endolithic fungi and its diversity even though there is a probability that endolithic fungi could perhaps play an important role in the health of coral reefs.
+Although it is possible that endolithic fungi could play an important role in the health of coral reefs, only limited research has been conducted on the distribution and diversity of marine endolithic fungi.